ymotongpoo/vsc-licenser/README.md

 * `@YEAR@`: Replaced with the current year

 **Note:** Newlines are not allowed in settings strings, so you must use `\n` instead.
-Other characters, such as double-quotes may need to be escaped as well.
+Other characters, such as double-quotes, may need to be escaped as well.
 Consider using a regex replace to convert an existing multi-line file to a single line.

 ### licenser.customHeader